bertmelis/DHT/README.md

 This library aims to be minimal.
 No bounds checks are in place, no extra calculation methods are available.

-## WARNING:

-The Arduino Core version 2.4.1 suffers from a memory leak when using this library.
-Please use version 2.4.2 or above.

 ## Installation

 * For Arduino IDE: see the [Arduino Guide](https://www.arduino.cc/en/Guide/Libraries#toc4)